 Other PMS symptoms reduced with increased Magnesium intake include:

-We recommend increasing your overall Magnesium levels with any of our Pain Relief Magnesium, especially in the week before your monthlies – applying on the upper body in the morning and the lower at night.
+We recommend increasing your overall Magnesium levels with any of our Natural Magnesium Products, especially in the week before your monthlies – applying on the upper body in the morning and the lower at night.
 You can also apply your Amazing Oils symptomatically on the lower abdomen to assist in easing pain and cramping of the uterus, often experienced with during painful periods.

 Learn more about how Magnesium can effect PMS and help relieve painful periods by clicking here

 Another crucial benefit to women maintaining sufficient Magnesium levels is the positive effect it can have on their mood and ability to get quality rest.Irritability, low mood, anxiety, stress and insomnia are all symptoms commonly experienced by women, especially during times of hormonal change and surprisingly can often (although not always) be linked to a Magnesium deficiency - see there's an actual medical reason, knew it.

 Considered the ‘most powerful relaxation mineral’, Magnesium has a calming effect on the nervous system, so it can be used quite effectively to calm irritated and over-excited nerves, promoting relaxation.
 Magnesium is also required to release adequate amounts of the ‘happy hormone’ serotonin, which in turn is critical for mood regulation and balanced mental functioning.So you can only imagine, what would happen to your mood and stress levels if your body were deficient of Magnesium...
 People, take cover!

 A quick look at the Australian National Health and Medical Research Council’s website (i) will show you that magnesiu...

 Shaking All Over?
 How we can help with your essential tremors.

 Eye twitching can be another early sign of magnesium deficiency.
 Essential tremors even more so.
 An often overlooke...